How To Program Garage Door Remote Clicker? All About Garage Door Remote Clickers

 How Do I Program My Garage Door Remote Clicker To A Different Garage?

 Firstly, press and hold down the button on the original remote that you wish to program onto the corresponding button on the copy remote.
 Press and hold down the corresponding button on the corresponding remote control.
-Hold both buttons down until you see LED on small copy flash, and your remote will open the different garage.
+Hold both buttons down until you see an LED on a small copy flash, and your remote will open the different garage.
 Nevertheless, both garage door remote clickers must be compatible.

 How Many Garage Door Remote Clickers Can You Program?